tshepang/blog/content/a visit to Lesotho.md

     hardly any shacks.
 -   I was especially impressed by the parliament building... so majestic, made better by them overlooking the city down below.
-I feel it's a bit of overkill though... imagine what it cost.
+I feel it's a bit of overkill though... imagine what it cost!
 -   Something I noticed is the overly smooth tile surfaces, which is a health hazard.
 I saw it in 3 separate places:
-    -   A rather large mall, which is the only one I we saw
+    -   A rather large mall, which is the only mall I saw
     -   A fast food shop (where the food was very unimpressive; I've never in my life been served a burger whose bread was so dry it was hard)
     -   A supermarket

 The quality of service was rather horrible, and worse than any place I've been to in South Africa.
-Worst of this was the place we stayed at:
+Worst of this was the place we (was with friend) stayed at:

 -   On the gate, there was some guy who looked very unexcited about his life.
 He was just sitting there, his face looking down, and he didn't even give us a look.
-I guessed he was the security because he had a two-way radio.
+I guess he was the security because he had a two-way radio.
 -   The reception room was very stuffy...
 I wonder if the two ladies noticed.
 I didn't check if the windows were open.
 It must have been